mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 intended to make it easier to avoid mistakes when connecting or re-connecting the wires, by making it obvious when the cable doesn't match the header you're trying to plug it into.

+* The remaining pins (besides the ones marked "GND" and "X") are the individual button ports.
+Each header has 8 button inputs, numbered in ascending order **from right to left**.
+(For one reason or another, it's a common convention for circuit boards to number the pins on a header from right to left, even though that seems backwards to those of us who do most of our ordinary reading and writing using Western alphabets.)